-Note If you wish to turn off replication for the current isql session only, use the set replication command.
-See "Changing replication for the current isql session" on page 69 for more information.
+Note If you want to turn off replication for the current isql session only, use the set replication command.
+See "Changing replication for the current isql session" on page 72 for more information.
+Also, if the database is marked for replication to use indexes on text, unitext, image, and rawobject columns, the above command also drops indexes for replication on tables not explicitly marked for replication.